Novemburr/checkerupper/README.md

 Allow files to be passed as arguments, may require switches or even....reading user input...my god..;

-Include what each error code means at the bottom of the email, only once;

 Investigate 503 also showing up when a 403 is present;
 ```
 grep '500' error_codes.csv